AID-LEARNING/AntiBot/README.md

 # AntiBot

-it's a plugin that fixes the freeze problem caused by bot with some packets
+**it's a plugin that fixes the freeze problem caused by bot with some packets** **it works 100% on these packets after if other packets are used**

+## make an issue in case of freeze problem and give me the name of the packet to use